anoppe/otgw2influxdb/README.md

 # otgw2influxdb

-This small package transforms messages published to MQTT by the[Opentherm Gateway](http://otgw.tclcode.com/) and stores them into[Influxdb](https://www.influxdata.com/time-series-platform/influxdb/)
+This small package transforms messages published to MQTT by the [Opentherm Gateway](http://otgw.tclcode.com/) and stores them into [Influxdb](https://www.influxdata.com/time-series-platform/influxdb/)

 ## Installation